Yemen's suspected cholera cases double to 4,000-plus: WHO

-GENEVA Yemen is at risk of a significant cholera outbreak with the number of suspected cases doubling within 12 days to over 4,000, the World Health Organization said.
+GENEVA (Reuters) - Yemen is at risk of a significant cholera outbreak with the number of suspected cases doubling within 12 days to over 4,000, the World Health Organization said.

 The outbreak in a country ravaged by a 20-month war that has killed thousands was declared by Yemen's Health Ministry on Oct.
 6. By Nov.
 1 there were 2,070 suspected cases, rising to 4,119 by Sunday.